Toots Hibbert: 2000s

 In 2004, Hibbert was featured in Willie Nelson's Outlaws and Angels.
 Hibbert carried on touring the world, and his band's True Love won the Grammy Award for Best Reggae Album in 2005.
-Nelson released a reggae album entitled Countryman (2005) which featured Hibbert on the song "I'm a Worried Man".
+Nelson released a reggae album titled Countryman (2005) which featured Hibbert on the song "I'm a Worried Man".
 Hibbert was also featured in the music video for the song, which was filmed in Jamaica.

 In 2006, Toots and the Maytals covered Radiohead's "Let Down" for the Easy Star All-Stars album Radiodread, a reggae version of the English rock band's OK Computer.
 At the end of the year, Hibbert joined Gov't Mule for their New Year's Eve concert, documented in their Dub Side of the Mule release.

 In 2009, Hibbert collaborated with MCPR Music and Steel Pulse's Sidney Mills, who produced Jamaican percussionist Larry McDonald's album Drumquestra.
 His track is called "What about the Children?"
 The same year he also performed vocals with Iowa reggae band Public Property on their album Work to Do.

 Hibbert was also a judge for the 10th annual Independent Music Awards to support independent artists' careers.

 Hibbert collaborated with the U.S. southern rock/blues group, JJ Grey & Mofro.
 He is featured in their song, "The Sweetest Thing", on their album, Georgia Warhorse.